WHAT IS BIODIESEL?

 With more biodiesel, engines, machinery and equipment use less polluting fuels.
 In addition to bringing direct environmental benefits by mitigating part of the CO₂ emissions in the fuel matrix, biodiesel contributes to Brazil’s progress in performing climate change agreements.

-The production of biodiesel between 2008 and 2022 was 60.1 billion liters.
-This volume replaced the import of petroleum-derived diesel and avoided the emission of 130 million tons of CO₂.
-This is equivalent to the total CO₂ emitted by the population of the state of Paraná in 2022.
+The production of biodiesel between 2008 and 2023 was 67.6 billion liters.
+This volume replaced the import of petroleum-derived diesel.

 Biodiesel avoided